Scrummy Lane

 Here are some of the meals from Scrummy Lane that we ALWAYS serve this easy side dish with:

 Looking to add more green veggies to your plate?
-Another super easy side dish idea is these 10-minute sautéed frozen green beans!
+More super easy side dish ideas are these 10-minute sautéed frozen green beans or 10-minute stir-fried frozen broccoli!

 A platter of toasted bread with olive oil and salt being held